 Dividends represent a percentage of the businesses profits that are paid to its shareholders.
 This creates a reliable investment as many of the largest and most established US companies offer safe, growing dividend payments.

-Public.com is an investing app that allows you to buy fractional shares of ETFs or any stock commission-free for as little as $1.
+Public.com offers fractional shares and commission-free trades of stocks, ETFs, and crypto.
 You'll love the social aspect that makes it possible to connect with other investors.
 Get a free bonus when you open an account through our link.
 Offer valid for U.S. residents 18+ and subject to account approval.
-There may be other fees associated with trading.
+This is not a recommendation.
+You can lose money with any investment.
+Open To The Public Investing is a member of FINRA & SIPC.
+Regulatory and firm fees apply.
 See Public.com/disclosures/.

 You can also use your dividend stocks to generate an income stream.
 So, you can enjoy capital gains and an income stream from the dividend payments.
 Of course, you can also use your dividends to reinvest, further growing your investment portfolio.